lukecleland/ideas/README.md

 ##ZEROPRINT
-Solar powered 3d printer, utilising convex glass to melt, and motor compressor to push the wax.
+Solar powered 3d printer, utilising convex glass to melt, and motor compressor to push the filament.
 Dual thread control motors for z axis, motor and pulley for x axis and motor and pulley on a glass covered heat absorbing copper platform for y axis.
 Arduino controlled with independent motor control for each stepper.

 *CPU: $50*